 Included in this report is information about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
 The City of Quitman is committed to providing your community with clean, safe, and reliable drinking water.
-For more information about your water or this report, please call City Hall.
-Consumers are also invited to attend the City Council meetings scheduled for the first Tuesday of each month at 6:00 pm.
+For more information about your water or this report please call City Hall.
+Consumers are also invited to attend the City Council meetings scheduled the first Tuesday of each month at 6:00 pm.
 This report will not be mailed to individual consumers but is available at City Hall, upon request.

-Your water comes from three (3) community groundwater wells; well 101 and well 102 are located on West Forsyth Street and well 103 is at Forsyth and Seymore Street, in Quitman, Georgia.
+Your water comes from three (3) community groundwater wells; well 101, located on West Forsyth, is currently not in use, well 102 is located on West Forsyth Street and well 103 is on Forsyth and Seymore Street, in Quitman, Georgia.
 The wells derive water from the Upper Floridan Aquifer which provides ample volumes of water for this community.
-In the event of an emergency where one of these wells could not be used, the city would rely on the remaining two wells to provide for the community's needs until the equipment is repaired, or an alternate source can be found.
+In the event of an emergency where one of these wells could not be used, the city would rely on on the remaining well to provide for the community's needs until the equipment is repaired, or an alternate source can be found.
 These properties are protected from activities which could potentially cause contamination of this water source.
 Necessary treatment is performed at well sites including the removal of contaminants and chlorine disinfection.